Articles by City & Category

 Your crown ticket includes your ferry trip to and from the Islands, as well as admission to the Statue of Liberty Museum and the Ellis Island Immigration Museum, so you don't need to purchase those separately.
 You also get an Audio Tour with your crown ticket, available in several different languages.

 Once you've purchased your crown ticket from Statue Cruises, here are some things that might be helpful as you plan your visit:

 - Pick up your tickets at the Will Call window; you must show your photo ID and credit card used to purchase the tickets.

 - All crown ticket holders must show photo ID and ticket prior to entering the Statue, and the name on the ID must match the name on the ticket.

 - Only the following items are allowed inside the Statue of Liberty: one camera per person (no camera bags); your ticket; and any necessary medication.
 All other items must be secured in a locker.
-Lockers are available for $2/hour, cash only.
+Lockers are available for a small fee, cash only.